daniieldvir/daniieldvir/README.md

 ## Hi there 👋, I'm Daniiel Dvir

-I'm a junior full Stack Web Developer with knowledge and experience in writing single-page applications and using the latest WEB technologies.
+Junior Full-Stack / Frontend Web Developer with knowledge and experience in writing single-page applications and using the latest WEB technologies, including Vue.js, Angular, React, and Node.js.

-I'm also a marketing & digital Analyst and senior user acquisition, with knowledge in SQL, python, GTM, and more.
+Vast experience in the field of Digital Marketing and Data Analysis with knowledge in SQL, python, GTM, and more.

+Holds BA in Communication & Advertising

 <h4 >Frontend Development: </h4>